kirkdrichardson/twitter-analysis/README.md

 # Using Python for data collection, cleaning, and manipulation

 ><p style='font-size: large;'>This collection of scripts, datasets, and variable manipulations is a supplement to the analysis "Marketing the Mountain State: A large N study of user engagement on Twitter."
+Paper available [here](http://ir.library.illinoisstate.edu/cppg/32/).

 ### Folders & Files